sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 #### Monitoring Network Status

-The frequency at which the SidecarT board checks the network status is determined by the `NETWORK_STATUS_SEC` parameter.
+The frequency at which the Multi-device checks the network status is determined by the `NETWORK_STATUS_SEC` parameter.
 This check occurs periodically:

 - **Without a Valid IP Address:** If the board hasn't received a valid IP from the DHCP server, it performs status checks every `NETWORK_STATUS_SEC` seconds to attempt to resolve this issue.
 - **With a Valid IP Address:** Once a valid IP is obtained, the board continues to monitor the network at the same interval, ensuring the connection remains active.